Austin Therapist Offering Trauma Counseling & EMDR Therapy for Codependency & New Moms

 I believe that systemic oppression is a form of collective trauma that impacts everyone.
 I believe that #blacklivesmatter.
 I am LGBTQ+ affirming.

 I am committed to practicing therapy in a way that is socially aware, anti-racist, and mindful of systems that oppress some and privilege others.
 Our mental health is shaped by the systems that we participate in, from families to societies.
+As an out-of-network provider, I do not engage in balance billing practices.
+To learn more about federal and state protections and guidelines against balance billing, go here.

 People pleasing book updates